arwn/arwn.github.io/drawterm.md

     % aux/listen1 -t tcp!*!17019 /rc/bin/service/tcp17019

-The aux/listen line shold hang, this means we are ready to drawterm in.
+The aux/listen line should hang, this means we are ready to drawterm in.

 Drawterm
 ========